 The @Target meta-annotation indicates where the annotation may be written.
-All type qualifiers that users can write in source code should have the value ElementType.TYPE_USE and optionally with the additional value of ElementType.TYPE PARAMETER, but no other ElementType values.
+All type qualifiers that users can write in source code should have the value ElementType.TYPE_USE and optionally with the additional value of ElementType.TYPE_PARAMETER, but no other ElementType values.

-The annotations should be placed within a directory called qual, and qual should be placed in the same directory as your checker's source file (unless you are creating multiple distribution artifacts, one for your checker and one for its qualifiers).
+The qualifiers should be in a qual subpackage of the type checker package - by default, the checker reflectively determines the qualifiers and the only thing that matters for that is the package name.
+As mentioned in creating-parts-of-a-checker, the files for that qual package can be either in a subdirectory or in a separate gradle module, depending on whether they should be distributable separately.
 The Checker Framework automatically treats any annotation that is declared in the qual package as a type qualifier.
 (See Section 35.6.1 for more details.)
 For example, the Nullness Checker's source file is located at .../nullness/NullnessChecker.java.
 The @NonNull qualifier is defined in file .../nullness/qual/NonNull.java.